Haitian crisis (2018–present): 2019 actions

-History (2020–2022)
+2020–2022

 2020 protests

 In September and October 2020, more protests occurred throughout the country in reaction to the perception of an insufficient government response to the COVID-19 pandemic in Haiti, in particular concerning support for those who lost their jobs because of the lockdown.
-Due to the lack of parliamentary elections, Jovenel Moïse was governing through executive orders.
+Due to the lack of parliamentary elections, Moïse was governing through executive orders.
 Police held protests demanding better pay and working conditions.
 The police exchanged fire with Haitian soldiers outside the National Palace where police were protesting working conditions in February.
-In early 2020, a United Nations report said the Haitian police was corrupt, and failing to protect the population.
+In early 2020, a United Nations report said the Haitian police were corrupt and failing to protect the population.

-On 4 December, the Haitian national police undertook its first operation under Léon Charles into Village de Dieu, in an effort to subdue the Five Seconds Base gang with tanks.
+On 4 December, the Haitian National Police undertook its first operation under Léon Charles into Village de Dieu, in an effort to subdue the Five Seconds Base gang with tanks.
 While Charles claimed success, eye-witnesses were less convinced.

 2021 protests

 January

-On 14 January 2021, hundreds demonstrated in Port-au-Prince, Cap-Haïtien, Jacmel, Saint-Marc, and Gonaïves against President Moïse.
+On 14 January 2021, hundreds demonstrated in Port-au-Prince, Cap-Haïtien, Jacmel, Saint-Marc, and Gonaïves against Moïse.
 Most of the demonstrations were peaceful, but some violence was reported.
-On 20 January, hundreds again demonstrated in Port-au-Prince and Cap-Haitien to protest against President Moïse.
+On 20 January, hundreds again demonstrated in Port-au-Prince and Cap-Haitien to protest against Moïse.
 One woman was shot by rubber bullets, and several others were wounded during protests.
 On 28 January, journalists, lawmakers, police officers, retirees, former police officers, and human rights judges led protests against human rights abuses and police brutality, violence, and repression against protesters and chanted "When they don't get paid, we're the ones they call!"

 February

-On 7 February 2021, supporters of the opposition against incumbent President Moïse allegedly attempted a coup d'état, claiming he should have stepped down five years after the end of Michel Martelly's administration on 7 Feb 2016, despite the year-long delay before he was sworn in in 2017.
+On 7 February supporters of the opposition against Moïse allegedly attempted a coup d'état, claiming he should have stepped down five years after the end of Michel Martelly's administration on 7 Feb 2016, despite the year-long delay before he was sworn in in 2017.
 Moïse stated he had been the target of an assassination attempt and ordered the arrest of 23 people, including three Supreme Court judges.
 Throughout February, clashes with protesters and security forces occurred in Port-au-Prince, and Jacmel.
-On 25 February, at least 25 were killed and many injured during a prison break at Croix-des-Bouquets Civil Prison, during which gang leader Arnel Joseph escaped.
+On 25 February, at least 25 were killed and many injured during a prison break at Croix-des-Bouquet Civil Prison, during which gang leader Arnel Joseph escaped.
 Joseph was later found and killed in L'Estère.

 March

-Thousands of Haitians, including doctors and lawyers, demonstrated peacefully in Port-au-Prince on 7 and 9 March, under the slogan #FreeOurCountry, calling for President Moïse and Prime Minister Joseph Jouthe to resign and a crackdown on kidnappers.
+Thousands of Haitians, including doctors and lawyers, demonstrated peacefully in Port-au-Prince on 7 and 9 March, under the slogan #FreeOurCountry, calling for Moïse and Prime Minister Joseph Jouthe to resign and a crackdown on kidnappers.
 The hashtag FreeHaiti led opposition demonstrations across Haiti on 15 March, to protest the killing of four police officers in a village in Port-au-Prince, corruption, and armed gangs controlling cities.
 On 17 March, the Fantom 509 militia staged a jailbreak to free four arrested police officers.
 In late March, protests were focused on the unpopular referendum to amend the constitution scheduled for 27 June ahead of legislative, local and presidential elections scheduled for the fall.